Automation arrives for coupon printer

 Jim Sampey has to remind himself that he is not launching the space shuttle with the $200-million he is spending on building, training and equipping Cox Target Media's new facility off Interstate 275 in St. Petersburg - he's just printing coupons.

-"This is such a dramatic business change for us," said Sampey, executive vice president for operations at Cox Target Media, which has spent the past four years engineering a new production process for the printing and distribution of those little blue Valpak coupon envelopes.
+"This is such a dramatic business change for us," said Sampey, executive vice president for operations at Cox Target Media, which has spent the last four years engineering a whole new production process for the printing and distribution of those little blue Valpak coupon envelopes.
 "It will be a cultural change."

 Considering the company prints 20-billion coupons a year and plans to more than double that with the new facility, a complete reinvention was in order.